More organizations and celebrities can now post on Google with Posts on Google

 In Brazil, Posts on Google is now also open to musicians and it’s probably only a matter of time before Google will bring this to the United States.
 The company says it’s continuing to experiment with other categories and regions, too.

 During the U.S. election, Google allowed the candidates to publish long-form text, links, photos and videos.
-It looks like that’s still the kind of content Google is looking for from these new organizations, too.
+It looks like that’s still the kind of content Google is looking for from these new organizations.

-While the term “status update” is clearly linked to social networking, it doesn’t look like this is yet another attempt by Google to launch another social network.
+While the term “status update” is clearly linked to social networking, it doesn’t look like this is yet another attempt by Google to launch a social network.
 Instead, it’s meant to provide more relevant and timely information to its users.
 Once upon a time, Google would have pushed these users to Google+ and asked them to post their updates there.
 That time has thankfully passed.

 Google, of course, already pulls in tweets from many of the celebrities and organizations it is targeting here.
 It doesn’t show inline images or videos for those results, however, making Google’s own format a bit more interesting for organizations that want to improve their presence on the company’s search results pages.